-Ship and submarine officers command watercraft vessels on oceans, bays, sounds, lakes, and coastal waters.
+Ship and submarine officers command or supervise operations of watercraft vessels on oceans, bays, sounds, lakes, and coastal waters.
 They are responsible for the proper operation and safety of the vessel, including discipline of the crew and seaworthiness of the vessel.
-Ship and submarine officers also direct diving activities in connection with underwater salvage, repair or rescue work, and administer or instruct all phases of diving.Explore this career outside the military
+Ship and submarine officers also direct diving activities in connection with underwater salvage, repair or rescue work, and administer or instruct all phases of diving.Explore this career outside the Military

 Ship and submarine officers work aboard their vessels.
 Engineering officers are subjected to hot, humid, and noisy environments.
 Submarine officers work in confined spaces for extended periods.

 What you can expect to experience while on the job

 Military salaries include a lot more than just base pay.

 People in this career achieve this level of education.

 Officers typically enter the Military after they have completed a four-year college degree; enlisted service members can transition to officer positions through a variety of pathways and earn a degree while serving.
 Job training for ship and submarine officers primarily consists of classroom instruction and on-the-job learning in one of the following departments: air, weapons, operations, communications, engineering, deck, administration, or supply.
 Like other officers, they complete a comprehensive training program covering responsibilities, military structure and etiquette, traditions, and leadership development.
 Job-specific training content may include: Management and organization of ship or submarine operationsPiloting and navigation of shipsInterpretation of maritime laws and policiesRead More

 Skills helpful in this career

 Select major to see colleges that offer it

 Gain insights into your knowledge by using the ASVAB Career Exploration Program